How to Apply for Artist Membership in the Society of Animal Artists

 * If 3-D, is there a clear mastery of form?
 Control of surface texture?
 Patina?
 And is the piece effective from all angles?

-The SAA likes to see artistic ability to place your subjects in a proper environment, rather than simply creating portraits.
+The SAA likes to see the artistic ability to place your subjects in a proper environment, rather than simply creating portraits.
 Most competent artists can create a good portrait from a photograph, but that doesn’t provide us with the information as to whether that artist actually KNOWS that animal and understands both anatomy and behavioral characteristics, and the proper environment.
 These are important to our SAA mission of education regarding the species our members depict in their artwork.
 Is there something about the artwork that is special or unique and not just an average depiction of an animal?
 Please NOTE – our jurors see an overabundance of “portraits” so expect these to be judged more critically.
-If in doubt, please email our Executive Director prior to submitting as he is willing to give you an opinion beforehand.
+If you are in doubt or would like feedback on your work’s chances of acceptance, please email our Executive Director before submitting it as he is willing to give you an opinion beforehand.

 A Word About What Makes Good Wildlife Art (PDF from an SAA Juror for guidance)